Small Business Bankruptcy in Chapter 11

 **Chapter 11 provides for the appointment of a committee of unsecured creditors.
 In larger cases, the committee takes oversight of the debtor in bankruptcy.
 In smaller cases, the creditors are often unwilling to take on the responsibility or are uninterested.
 Committees of other creditors, like bondholders, are also common in Chapter 11 cases.

-Differences Between "Small Business Debtor" & "Regular" Chapter 11 Debtor
+Differences Between "Small Business Debtor" and "Regular" Chapter 11 Debtor

 Mainly, the provisions applicable to the small business case are designed to streamline the process and make a Chapter 11 less expensive.